vashshawn/flapx_client/README.md

 <tr>
 <td> key_pool_refill </td>
 <td> </td>
-<td> Fills the keypool to make room for more generated addresses, requires wallet passphrase to be set. </td>
+<td> Fills the keypool to make room for more generated addresses for change and normal wallet addresses, requires wallet passphrase to be set. </td>
 <td> Yes
 </td></tr>
 <tr>